 \section{Abstract}

-Inspired by the application scenarios such as battery-operated wireless sensor networks (WSN), we investigate the design of an easy-to-implement energy-efficient two-way relaying scheme in which two source nodes exchange their messages with the help of an intermediate relay node.
-Due to their efficient decoder hardware implementation, block codes, such as Hamming and BCH codes, instead of convolutional and other sophisticated codes, are adopted in WSN-related standards, such as Bluetooth and IEEE802.15.6.
-At the network level, cooperative relaying with network coding can help reduce overall energy consumption.
-Motivated by these considerations, we address the challenge of improving the standard two-way selective decode-and-forward protocol (TW-SDF) with minor additional complexity and energy consumption.
-By following the principle of soft relaying, our solution is the two-way one-bit soft forwarding (TW-1bSF) protocol in which the relay forwards the one-bit quantization of a posterior information about the transmitted bits, associated with an appropriately designed reliability parameter.
-As the second main contribution, we derive tight upper bounds on the BLER performance for both the TW-SDF protocol and the TW-1bSF protocol, provided that the two-way relaying network applies block codes and hard decoding.
-The error probability analysis confirms the superiority of the TW-1bSF protocol over the TW-SDF protocol.
-In addition, our further derived asymptotic performance gain by TW-1bSF over TW-SDF suggests that the proposed protocol offers higher gain when longer block codes are used.
+Motivated by applications such as battery-operated wireless sensor networks (WSN), we propose an easy-to-implement energy-efficient two-way relaying scheme.
+In particular, we address the challenge of improving the standard two-way selective decode-and-forward protocol (TW-SDF) in terms of block-error-rate (BLER) with minor additional complexity and energy consumption.
+By following the principle of soft relaying, our solution is the two-way one-bit soft forwarding (TW-1bSF) protocol in which the relay forwards the one-bit quantization of a posterior information metric about the transmitted bits, associated with an appropriately designed reliability parameter.

+In WSN-related standards (such as IEEE802.15.6 and Bluetooth), block codes are adopted instead of convolutional and other sophisticated codes, due to their efficient decoder hardware implementation.
+As the second main contribution, we derive tight upper bounds on the BLER performance for both TW-SDF and TW-1bSF, when the two-way relaying network employs block codes and hard decoding.
+The error probability analysis confirms the superiority of TW-1bSF.
+Moreover, we derive the asymptotic performance gain of TW-1bSF over TW-SDF, which further suggests that the proposed protocol is a good choice, especially when long block codes are used.